yuehaowang/ShadowScent/README.md

 ## An entry for 2018 Imagine Cup

-## No. 1 of 2018 Spring-semester Design Thinking Roadshow
+## *The First Place* of 2018 Spring-semester Design Thinking Roadshow